rfnaufal/ai-dev-tools-workshop/02_end-to-end-project/notes/1-Frontend-Apps.md

 <img src="images/move files.png" width="75%">

 Create .gitignore file under backend. <br> You can check the guide in the README.md <br>
-open the terminal and run the command.
+open the terminal and run the command to Install dependencies and start the development server

 ```sh
 npm i